Noe235/CART315/Process Journal/Journal.md

 I think we just have to figure out what kind of crafting we want and than we should be able to put all the script together.

+check if i can make other spell or like change the color of the spell. maybe look for another spell? depends how hard making that damn flamethrower works or like the crafting
+There is a tiny but for some reaos nwhere if hte stack is full its doens't let me change it slot the diffrent spell cna also just be firrent fire rate and damage and colors and all, I cna look at hte tutorial that make the trail different and have a little animation.